 “…all narcissistic parents fail to treat their children as authentic individuals who have their own unique characteristics and needs,” says LightHouse.org.
 “Narcissists treat their children as mere blank screens for projecting their own internal ‘movies’ onto.”

-“Adult children of narcissists typically describe their parents as mean, phony, self-absorbed, judgmental, dishonest, immature and manipulative,” says LightHouse.org.
+“Adult children of narcissists typically describe their parents as mean, phony, self-absorbed, judgmental, dishonest, immature and manipulative,” reports LightHouse.org.

 McBride points out that effective therapy for adult children of narcissists has three primary steps.